 "Everybody's dealing with it, I saw Chicago had like nine guys the other night and teams are dealing," Suns coach Monty Williams said.
-"This is the time of the year that you would typically see this atmosphere but then you add COVID to and ultimately contagious it and it's a bit more of an adjustment but we've just got to figure it out as we go along.
+"This is the time of the the season in the win of the year that you would typically see this atmosphere it and it's a bit more of an adjustment but we've just got to figure it out as we go along.

-The Clippers, however, fans at Staples Center, the Suns were forced to figure it out without Devin Booker (hamstring), Deandre Ayton (non-COVID illness) and Jalen Smith (non-COVID ill-
+The Clippers, however, fans at Staples Center, the Suns were forced to figure it out without Devin Booker (hamstring), Deandre Ayton (non-COVID illness) and

+Jalen Smith (non-COVID ill-